databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/ConfigureOverwatch/SecurityConsiderations.md

 * Grant Storage Admin, Read and Write permissions to it
 * Use this Service Account in the cluster running Overwatch Job

-_Note - DBFS Google Cloud Storage could reside in any of the projects_
+_Note - DBFS Google Cloud Storage could reside in any of the GCP projects_